ivivanov/gointerview/content/concurrency/40-patterns.md

 ---
+### 1. How would you close gracefully a channel with multiple senders?
 ### 5. How would you implement graceful shutdown of multiple goroutines?
 To implement graceful shutdown of multiple goroutines in Go, follow this structured approach using context cancellation and synchronization primitives: